open-dis/xmlpg/README.md

 - [open-dis-objectivec](https://github.com/open-dis/open-dis-objectivec)

 The original XML specification file for Open DIS is [DIS2012.xml](DIS2012.xml).
-This specification file and is not maintained.
+This specification file is currently not maintained.
 Any corrections to the generated Open DIS source code are now being made directly to the downstream projects referenced above.

 ## Compiling